paulfioravanti/presentations/exercism_ruby_armstrong_numbers/exercism_ruby_armstrong_numbers.md

 ```

 ^
-...and compare the number to sum of the digit powers, all using an inline block.
+...and compare the number to the sum of the digit powers, all using an inline block.

 ---
 [.background-color: #002B36]